KeepArtEvil/ofSite/_documentation/index.markdown

 ###And finally...###

 If there’s anything you’d like to add, then please contact the documentation team.
-We’re always looking for more people to join us, so if you’d even like to get stuck in and become part of the team, let us know.
+We’re always looking for people to join us, so if you’d like to get stuck in and become part of the team, let us know.
+The documentation operates on the same principles as the development team.
+People come and go, contribute, give feedback or work on making major changes.
+However, you want to help out, let us know.
 //----------------------

 ##Introduction